corda/corda/docs/source/key-concepts-contracts.rst

    :scale: 25%
    :align: center

-The contract code can be written in any JVM language, and has access to the full capabilities of the language,
+The contract code has access to the full capabilities of the language,
 including:

-* Checking the number of inputs, outputs, commands, time-windows or attachments
+* Checking the number of inputs, outputs, commands, or attachments
+* Checking whether there is a time window or not
 * Checking the contents of any of these components
 * Looping constructs, variable assignment, function calls, helper methods, and so on
 * Grouping similar states to validate them as a group; for example, imposing a rule on the combined value of all the cash